|Host Institution:||Semester and Academic Year programs:

 |Sample Day Excursions:||Dover Castle & Canterbury, Stonehenge & Bath, Leeds Castle, Windsor Castle, Oxford|

-- Located on the River Cam – providing beautiful scenery
+- Intellectual city located on the River Cam

 - Something for everyone!
 Premier art museums, theatre, music, festivals, literature, film & sport